Direct to Preferred Retailer Link:

 And, remember, don’t ask stupid questions.

 For eighteen years, Jimmy has had the perfect life.
 His parents feed him.
 His girlfriend, Melanie, smiles at him a lot.
-He even manages to gain acceptance into the (twentieth) university of his choice despite his poor high school performance.
+He even gains acceptance into the (twentieth) university of his choice despite his poor high school performance.
 But when the big day comes to move out of his idyllic home and enter college-grade adulthood, the mover points him toward a secret that he has somehow missed all of these years: He is adopted, or so his sister’s autobiography suggests.

 Gutter Child is the tragicomical story of what happens when we allow ignorance to define us, reality to side-wind us, and obsession to change us while learning the hard truth that growing up sucks.